A premier destination event for high school age choruses

 - The chorus must be able to attend the entire event arriving on Thursday and departing on Sunday.

-- Choruses are responsible for their own travel, food and other expenses incurred while participating in the festival.
+- Choruses are responsible for their own travel, lodging, food and other expenses incurred while participating in the invitational.

 - Each chorus will be adjudicated on three songs.
 Two of the three songs must be contestable by BHS Contest and Judging (hereinafter C&J) standards (refer to the Suggested Song List, or contact the BHS with questions).
 The third selection can be any song sung a cappella with any number of voice parts, may be in a foreign language, and vocal percussion is permitted.
 No instrumentation is allowed for any of the three song selections.
 Certified BHS judges will be adjudicating according to BHS C&J rules (with allowances for the third selection)